-Some self-employed business owners have to make 'Payments on Account' after the first year of submitting a self assessment tax return.
-It sounds like jargon, but what it really means is “advanced payment towards your next tax return”.
+Some self-employed business owners have to make 'Payments on Account' after the first year of submitting a self-assessment tax return.
+It sounds like jargon, but what it really means is making a tax payment on account or “advanced payment towards your next tax return”.
 You are putting money on your account - keeping it in credit towards the next tax year.
 Simples.

 Why Payment on Account is a Benefit

 Basically payment on account stops you getting behind on your tax payments.
 It stops you receiving a nasty tax bill that you cannot afford to pay in one lump sum.
 It’s basically a simple savings or ‘lay away’ scheme that helps you to manage your tax payments and keeps you from getting into any cash flow bother with HMRC.

 We appreciate that not everyone needs this kind of scheme to stay on top of their taxes, but from our experience of working with small and medium businesses it is actually a pretty helpful system for most business owners.